rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/UpgradeAzureCloudAccountPermissionsWithoutOauthInput.md

 - cloudAccountId: System.String
   - Rubrik ID of the cloud accounts to upgrade permissions.
 - feature: CloudAccountFeature
+  - Deprecated, use featureToUpgrade instead.
+Feature enabled on the Azure Cloud Account, which is currently in Update Permissions state.
+- featureToUpgrade: UpgradeAzureCloudAccountFeatureInput
   - Feature enabled on the Azure Cloud Account, which is currently in Update Permissions state.